 Research demonstrates that treating excessive sweating of the armpits, hands, feet, head and face (craniofacial), and other relatively small body areas (like under the breasts) with onabotulinumtoxinA is safe and effective.
 When used to treat underarm excessive sweating, Botox has been shown to result in an 82-87% decrease in sweating.
 Results start to be noticeable approximately 2 to 4 days after treatment with the full effects usually noted within 2 weeks.
-Dryness typically lasts 4 to 12 months but some studies have found it can last as long as 14 months.
+Dryness typically lasts 4 to 12 months, but some studies have found it can last as long as 14 months.
 Additional statistics from published research studies have shown that repeated treatment with Botox is safe and effective for hyperhidrosis and consistently results in meaningful, long-lasting improvements in an excessive sweating patient’s symptoms, daily functioning, and quality of life.
 Botox treatment for hyperhidrosis has also been scientifically proven to improve on-the-job productivity.
-While sweating is an essential body function for temperature-control, localized body areas house only a small percentage of the body's sweat glands (the underarms, for instance, are home to less than 2% of the body’s sweat glands.)
+While sweating is an essential body function for temperature control, localized body areas house only a small percentage of the body's sweat glands (the underarms, for instance, are home to less than 2% of the body’s sweat glands.)
 The temporary cessation of these sweat glands' functioning, therefore, has little to do with body thermoregulation.
 Compensatory sweating (sweating on other body parts, common after ETS surgery) has not been found to be a concern.

 In the case of palmar (hand) excessive sweating, research shows that Botox is 80-90% effective.
 Repeat injections are needed after 6 months.
 Botox for palmar sweating may cause temporary pain and weakness in the hands.

-Botox injections work well on the head and face but the injection technique requires skill, so patients should seek an experienced practitioner.
+Botox injections work well on the head and face, but the injection technique requires skill, so patients should seek an experienced practitioner.
 A potential side effect of Botox injections in the face as a treatment for sweating is asymmetry, particularly of the forehead.
 This can happen if some of the Botox diffuses into the facial muscles.
-Such asymmetry, however, is always temporary and can, if necessary, be balanced-out by additional Botox injections.
+Such asymmetry, however, is always temporary and can, if necessary, be balanced out by additional Botox injections.

 Using Botox Injections Effectively

 Injections can be administered in a physician's office, require relatively little time (very experienced medical professionals can inject both underarms in less than 10 minutes), and do not demand any restrictions in work or leisure activity (aside from refraining from intensive exercise or the use of a sauna on the day of the injections).
 Prior to Botox injections in the underarms, it’s best not to shave that area.
-Many physicians, in fact, prefer three to four days of hair growth prior to Botox injections.
+Many healthcare professionals, in fact, prefer three to four days of hair growth prior to Botox injections.

-After you receive Botox injections for any focal area, it’s recommended that you follow-up with your healthcare provider in 1 to 2 weeks.
+After you receive Botox injections for any focal area, it’s recommended that you follow up with your healthcare provider in 1 to 2 weeks.
 This follow-up is highly useful because it enables your physician to ‘touch-up’ any sweating areas that may have been missed during the first round of injections and ensure that you are getting the treatment’s full benefit.

-The cost of Botox treatments for hyperhidrosis will vary depending upon the size of the body area you need treated and whether insurance will cover any of the price for you.
+The cost of Botox treatments for hyperhidrosis will vary depending upon the size of the body area you need to be treated and whether insurance will cover any of the cost for you.
 A general estimate of the cost for two underarms is about $1,000.
 Botulinum toxin injections do not cure hyperhidrosis; your symptoms will go away gradually (usually in about a week) and return gradually.
 Follow-up injections are required to maintain dryness.
 These repeat injections may be necessary at intervals varying from 7 to 16 months.

 Finally, you may want to consider participating in a clinical trial.
 Patients enrolled in clinical trials often receive treatments free of charge.
 Visit our Active Research page to find out more and whether you're eligible to participate in the latest studies.

-And remember, because hyperhidrosis is a serious medical condition - you deserve insurance coverage and reimbursement for your doctor's visits and treatments, We've got tips to help you navigate the health insurance realm; visit Insurance Tools for more information.
+And remember, because hyperhidrosis is a serious medical condition - you deserve insurance coverage and reimbursement for your medical visits and treatments, We've got tips to help you navigate the health insurance realm; visit Insurance Tools for more information.
 If you are seeking financial assistance for axillary hyperhidrosis treatment with Botox specifically, you may find help through Allergan's generous assistance programs.